 Following on from our widely shared ‘guide to shopping supermarket-free’ last week, we’re keeping on with the theme of seasonal eating by focusing on what’s in season right now.
+This is the first instalment of our Autumn seasonal eating guide.

 And who better to ask than local farmer Alison Alan Parkin from ALAN Foods in Jilliby.
 I had the pleasure visiting their farm a few weeks ago and having a guided tour of the market garden, greenhouse and food forest, whilst hearing about their dedication to chemical-free, no-till natural farming methods.
 They sell their freshly picked, seasonal produce via weekly boxes and at a roadside stall on Friday afternoons, near the intersection of Dickson and Hue Hue roads.